pluginsGLPI/doc/source/empty/index.rst

 Translations
 ^^^^^^^^^^^^

-GLPi and its plugins use gettext for internationnalization.
+GLPI and its plugins use gettext for internationnalization.
 Several steps are required before that can work:

 1 translatable strings must be extracted from source files, a ``POT`` file will be created or updated accordingly, 2 ``PO`` files must be created or updated from the ``POT`` file,